 The original MFRSR logger is also the instrument controller responsible for the shadowband movement and regulation of the head temperature.
-(The term "logger" is dually used to refer to the logging and instrument controller functionality).
-The MFRSR head is designed to be operated near 40° C. The original logger uses the "bang-on/bang-off" method for regulating the head temperature.
-That is, when the temperature drops below 40° C, it turns on and heats at 100% effort until 40° C is reached, then it shuts completely off.
-This style of heat regulation has the unfortunate aspect of creating EMF interference with the irradiance measurements.
+(The term "logger" refers to both the logging and instrument controller functionality).
+The MFRSR head is designed to be operated near 40°C. The original logger uses the "bang-on/bang-off" method for regulating the head temperature.
+That is, when the temperature drops below 40°C, it turns on and heats at 100% effort until 40°C is reached, then the heat shuts completely off.
+This style of heat regulation has the unfortunate aspect of creating electromagnetic frequency interference with the irradiance measurements.
 To overcome this problem, the original logger is designed to give the irradiance measurements priority, and thus will stop the heater regardless of the head temperature when a measurement is made.
 The result of the bang-on/bang-off heating of the head is the creation of a "saw tooth" trace of head temperature.

 When the new logging system was designed, the bang-on/bang-off method of head temperature control was dropped in favor of proportional heating.
-As the name implies, the proportional heater operates all the time, regardless of the timing of irradiance measurements.
-The new controller is able to control the heating based on the difference in temperature and set point, and the result is a much more stable head temperature.
+As the name implies, the proportional heater operates continuously, regardless of the timing of irradiance measurements.
+The new controller is able to control the heating based on the difference between the temperature and the set point, and the result is a much more stable head temperature.
 There is no longer a saw tooth pattern in the temperature trace, and the variation of head temperature through the day is miniscule.
-EMF interference is not an issue when the head is at operating temperature, as there is no surge associated with the heater turning off and on.
+Electromagnetic frequency interference is not an issue when the head is at operating temperature, as there is no surge associated with the heater turning off and on.